saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 ```

-The ```id-token: write``` enables the GitHub Actions OIDC tokens for your workflow, so that way Fulcio will be able to do it's job without needing you to hit the auth verification url manually to select the OIDC method you want to use.
+The ```id-token: write``` enables the GitHub Actions OIDC tokens for your workflow, so that way Fulcio will be able to do its job without needing you to hit the auth verification URL manually to select the OIDC method you want to use.

 You still have to be care and make sure the permission isnt available on the pull request based run for that action, you can read more from the <a href="https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#updating-your-actions-for-oidc" target="_blank">github security hardening</a>